Quick News, Concerning America, Current Events and Mental Health

 MENTAL HEALTH CHAT-(U.S. suicide rates surges to a 30-year high)

-Many research shows that mental health condition isn’t the result of one event.
+Research shows that mental health condition isn’t the result of one event.
 It suggests multiple linking causes.
-Lifestyle, genetics and your environment can influence whether someone develops a mental condition.
+Lifestyle, genetics and your environment can influence whether someone develops or will experience a mental condition.
 A stressful home life, stressful job or stressful school environment makes some people more susceptible, as do traumatic life events like being the victim of a crime.
 Basic brain structure, biochemical processes and circuits may play a role too.

 Remember that you important and loved by many.
 Why?
 Because you are a living soul and you matter to us.
 So, if you are having suicidal thoughts, PLEASE CALL 800-273-8255.